madebymany/allele/README.md

 rails generate allele_admin
 ```

-...or check out the Wiki for some more quick 'n' dirty functionality.
+Check out the Wiki for some more quick 'n' dirty functionality.

 ## Rails 4